Teaching Visa Sponsorship Jobs in New Hampshire

 Which visa types are most common for teaching jobs in New Hampshire?

 The H-1B visa is the most common pathway for university and college faculty positions, where roles typically require a master's or doctoral degree in a specific field.
-K-12 teachers in public schools are more frequently sponsored through the J-1 Exchange Visitor visa, particularly via teacher exchange programs.
+K-12 teachers in public schools are more frequently sponsored through the J-1 visa Exchange Visitor visa, particularly via teacher exchange programs.
 Private schools sometimes pursue H-1B sponsorship for specialized educators.
 TN visa status is available to Canadian and Mexican nationals who qualify under the USMCA's teacher category.

 Which cities in New Hampshire have the most teaching visa sponsorship jobs?